The Lower Town

 Cities, as well as trees, have their roots.
 The roots of old Kiev are in Podil.
 If you want to understand the soul of the ancient city, to feel the atmosphere of Kiev – go down to Podil.
 Despite the fact that in the last centuries it had become larger and changed, eternity emerges here at every step and the air is permeated with millennial history.

-By the way, the first settlements of the Stone Age era (25 – 15 thousand years ago), including Cyril parking, were excavated here, on the territory of modern Cyril Str. № 59 – 61.
-Podil was a business district of Kyiv, here crossed the trade routes of medieval Europe.
+By the way, the first settlements of the Stone Age era (25 – 15 thousand years ago) were excavated here, on the territory of modern Cyril Str. № 59 – 61.
+Podil was a business district of Kiev, here crossed the trade routes of medieval Europe.

 In the middle of the 13th century due to with the destruction of the upper part of the city during the Mongol invasion, Podil actually became a major district of Kiev.
 At the end of the 17th century started an intensive construction of the district.
 After the Great Fire in 1811, when the biggest part of the buildings was burnt, new streets were laid here and today, we can walk along these streets.